sap-jay/Exercises-Downloads/README.md

 ## 3. Version Control with abap-Git and Open-Source Integration

-Utilize abap-Git for version control and explore integration with an open-source package in your ABAP programs:
+Utilize abap-Git for version control and push you respective packages to the repositories available in this account

 ## 4. Build SAP Fiori Apps with ABAP RAP Managed - Beginners
-Use a realistic business scenario or the given Use Case : [Manage Purchase Orders](https://github.com/sap-jay/Exercises-Downloads/blob/main/Use%20Case%20%3A%20Manage%20Purchase%20Order.md)

-## RAP Managed Application: Manage Purchase Orders

-### Use Case: Manage Purchase Orders in a Realistic Business Scenario
-## RAP Managed Application: Manage Purchase Orders

-### Use Case: Manage Purchase Orders in a Realistic Business Scenario

 Build an application using the ABAP RESTful Application Programming (RAP) Managed approach.
-In this context, we focus on the practical use case of Managing Purchase Orders or any oter realisting use case of your choise.
+In this context, we focus on the practical use case of [Manage Purchase Orders](https://github.com/sap-jay/Exercises-Downloads/blob/main/Use%20Case%20%3A%20Manage%20Purchase%20Order.md) or any oter realisting use case of your choise.

+**Bigenner leval (Optional)** You can use an existing set of objects
 1. **Create a Package for Your Exercises**
    - Organize your exercises within a dedicated package.